Are Timeshare Fees Tax Deductible

 Most fees that timeshare owners are likely to incur – including closing costs, special assessments, and annual maintenance fees, are not tax-deductible.

-Read more about it here, via RedWeek timeshare.
-Unfortunately, annual upkeep costs on a vacation timeshare can range on average over $1100 or more each year.
-These timeshare fees will never be recognized as deductible by the IRS, just as you couldn’t deduct general maintenance or repair on your primary home.
+Read more on Timeshare Tax Deductions via RedWeek timeshare.
+Unfortunately, annual upkeep costs on a vacation timeshare can range on average over $1100 or more each year on average.
+Timeshare fees will probably never be recognized as deductible by the IRS, just as you couldn’t deduct general maintenance or repair on your primary home.
 Timeshares are also almost always sold to consumers as personal property and not real property.
 In other words, there is no true land or real estate within your ownership.

 Because most timeshare resorts have now transitioned to a “points-based” or “right to use” model – which doesn’t confer deeded real estate ownership to the consumer – It is not permitted to take a mortgage interest deduction.